jmevangelist/birds-in-your-area/README.md

 ## Todo
-- [/] Celery integration to throttle number of requests on iNat API
+- [x] Celery integration to throttle number of requests on iNat API
+- [ ] Species filter
+- [ ] Map Layers
 - [ ] Celery as a service
 - [ ] Species info page